 All times are approximate.
 Your DJ will let you know at least 5 minutes ahead of time when an event is going to take place, giving you plenty of time to run to the bathroom, check your hair/makeup, etc.

-Bridal Party Arrival.
+Bridal Party Arrival

 Your DJ gets everyone lined up and ready to enter (anywhere from ten minutes to a half hour, depending on the readiness of the bridal party.
-Make sure EVERYONE being announced is aware to stay outside of the reception hall until the wedding party introductions.
+Make sure EVERYONE being announced is aware to stay outside of the reception space until the wedding party introductions.

 Saying grace prior to the meal is typically done by the officiate.
-Many brides & grooms designate a family member to say grace before the meal.
+Many brides and grooms designate a family member to say grace before the meal.
 The DJs cordless microphone is available for the blessing.

 Usually done immediately following the wedding party introductions or after the first course of a sit-down dinner.
 The best man traditionally gives the toast, however, many couples also have a second or third person say a few words too.
 Your DJ will provide the cordless microphone.